-Straw, aspen shavings, or Carefresh make suitable bedding, but you should avoid using pine or cedar shavings because the fumes they emit can be toxic to chinchillas.
+Recycled paper, aspen shavings, or bedding products like Carefresh make suitable bedding, but you should avoid using pine or cedar shavings because the fumes they emit can be toxic to chinchillas.

-Remove dropping whenever you notice a buildup.
-Once a week, plan to clean the cage thoroughly with a 50:50 solution of vinegar and water, and change all the bedding.
+Remove droppings whenever you notice a buildup.
+Once a week, plan to clean the cage thoroughly with a 50-50 solution of vinegar and water and change all bedding.
 You'll need to clean the cage at least twice a week if you have two chinchillas housed together.

-Chinchillas have a lot of energy to burn, and Small Angels Rescue recommends giving them a couple hours of out-of-cage playtime in a safe area.
-As for in-cage exercise, the rescue recommends providing your pet with an exercise wheel, such as the Chin Spin, which is designed specifically for a chinchilla's body type.
+Chinchillas have a lot of energy to burn, so giving them a couple hours of out-of-cage playtime each day is necessary.
+Arrange this in a safe area and always supervise them.
+As for in-cage exercise, you can provide your pet with an exercise wheel, such as the Chin Spin, which is designed specifically for a chinchilla's body type.